-I knew at some point I’d have to write about bitcoin on this site.
+I knew at some point I’d be forced to write about bitcoin on this site.
 I didn’t want to do it, but it was inevitable.
 So I’m sorry.

 Anyway, Coinbase, which is one of the major bitcoin players here in the United States, sent out a tweet last night noting that four major credit card issuers were blocking purchases.